Skip to main content

 Defining “Balance”

 Balance refers to the ability of an individual to maintain their line of gravity within an established base of support.
 Alternatively, balance may be described as being able to maintain one’s equilibrium, or a state in which all acting forces cancel one another and create a stably balanced system.
-Postural control, postural stability, and equilibrium are alternative terms for balance (Physiopedia, 2023a).
+Postural control, postural stability, and equilibrium are alternative terms for balance.

 Static balance is the ability of the body to be held in a fixed (unmoving) position, maintaining postural orientation and stability with the body at rest and the center of mass held over the base of support.
-Dynamic balance, in contrast, is the ability to maintain stability and orientation of one’s posture while the body is in motion (Bannister, 1969, quoted in Physiopedia, 2023a).
+Dynamic balance, in contrast, is the ability to maintain stability and orientation of one’s posture while the body is moving, such as when walking or changing positions (Physiopedia, 2025a).

 Systems of Balance